 Boehringer Ingelheim Vetmedica’s Dr Randolph Seidler discusses the emerging trends in veterinary vaccines

-Current vaccines in veterinary medicine substantially contribute to animal welfare and healthy food, but many have their limitations
+Current veterinary vaccines substantially contribute to animal welfare and healthy food, but many have their limitations

 Innovation drives the quest for new and better solutions